 In terms of suitability, reusable fabric face masks are most appropriate for food service and other low-risk food handling environments where the primary concern is preventing the spread of respiratory droplets rather than exposure to more hazardous contaminants.
 For instance, they can be a viable option for staff working in restaurants, cafeterias, or catering services.

-To ensure the effectiveness of reusable fabric face masks, proper care and sanitisation methods must be followed.
+To guarantee the effectiveness of reusable fabric face masks, you must make sure that proper care and sanitisation methods are always followed.
 This includes regular washing at high temperatures with appropriate detergents and, if possible, drying in direct sunlight.
-It is crucial to inspect the masks for signs of wear and tear, replacing them when necessary.
+It is also important to inspect the masks for signs of wear and tear, replacing them when necessary.

 As previously mentioned, reusable face masks are more environmentally friendly compared to their disposable counterparts, reducing waste and promoting sustainability.
 Additionally, they can be more cost-effective in the long run, as the initial investment can be offset by the reduced need for purchasing disposable masks.

 However, there are also limitations to consider.
 Reusable fabric face masks may not provide the same level of protection as disposable masks or respirators, particularly in higher-risk environments.

 Furthermore, proper care and sanitisation procedures may require additional time and resources for businesses.
 Finally, the durability and lifespan of reusable fabric face masks can vary, necessitating regular inspection and replacement as needed.

 Respirators, such as N95 masks or their European equivalent FFP2 masks, offer a higher level of protection compared to disposable and reusable fabric face masks.